Are you ready to buy a home? 7 questions to ask

 Real estate is an American obsession — just look at the number of TV shows, Pinterest boards and websites dedicated to finding, renovating and decorating the perfect home, whether that be a house, condo or co-op.
 As a signifier of "the American dream," homeownership still looms large.
 And although a lot has changed of late, the desire to own a home — and to belong to a neighborhood — has stayed strong.
 In fact, according to Bank of America's

-Questions to ask when buying a home
+Questions to ask yourself when buying a home

 1. Is owning the roof over your head your No. 1 priority?

-Your answer is going to depend on the other things you've got going on in your life.
-Are you socking away funds for a wedding or graduate school?
-Have you started saving for retirement, or are you planning to begin soon?
+started saving for retirement, or are you planning to begin soon?
 If so, how will a mortgage payment affect your budget?
 Buying a home should mesh with the rest of your priorities.
 Having other financial goals doesn't necessarily prevent you from buying a home, but it could help narrow your price range or lead you to consider postponing the purchase for a few years.

 2. Do you expect any big changes in your life in the next few years?